SofiaBariami/qube_project/QuBe-SOMD_paper/FEP_preparation/README.md

 **File Setup for Free Energy Calculations**

+NB.
+For the example ligands provided you will need to use protein2.

 *For use with **AMBER**:*
 1) Protein setup:
   - Given the four fragments of the protein in pdb format, we are going to use the [parameterise.py](https://github.com/michellab/BioSimSpace/blob/devel/nodes/playground/parameterise.py) script of BioSimSpace to parameterise them with the ff14SB amber forcefield.